Deep Ellum’s Already Established As Dallas’ Current “It” Neighborhood. So Which Dallas Neighborhood Has Next?

 Why It Won’t Happen: Oak Lawn might be too established for change.
 It’s kinda been that way for a long while, too.
-More bulldozing of legendary living quarters or hangouts that belong to gay and gay-friendly people in honor of a cell phone store isn’t a good look.
-Quite frankly, it’s trash.
+More bulldozing of legendary living quarters or hangouts that belong to gay and gay-friendly people to make room for a cell phone store isn’t a good look.
+Quite frankly, it’s a trash move.
 Also, Oak Lawn is way too fucking close to Uptown to stay cool for too long. — HDB

 Trinity Groves/West Dallas.

 Why It Won’t Happen: Just when you get attached to a new restaurant concept they’re testing over there — boom! — it’s gone.
 There’s just something a little artificial-feeling about the whole thing — which, we guess, is sort of the point.
-It’s just that, usually, a neighborhood only starts to become contrived after it’s dubbed the hot new destination. — CG
+It’s just that, usually, a neighborhood only starts to become contrived after it’s dubbed the hot new destination.
+So we’re not sure how to feel about this whole angle. — CG

 Why It Will Happen: Upper Greenville’s just outside of University Park, which is home to one of America’s great WASP institutions in SMU.
 So it goes without saying that there’s already a ton of bars and restaurants in the area.
-Doesn’t hurt, either, that it’s right near Dallas’ number one tourist destination, NorthPark Mall.
+And it doesn’t hurt that it’s right near Dallas’ number one tourist destination, NorthPark Mall.
 What’s not to like about the idea of planting the flag in the heart of Mustangville and making it weird as hell?

-Why It Won’t Happen: Popping Dallas neighborhoods are a refuge from picture-esque versions of Dallas stereotypes — and this is where those stereotypes live and breed.
+Why It Won’t Happen: Popping Dallas neighborhoods are supposed to be refuges from picture-esque versions of Dallas stereotypes — but this is where those stereotypes live and breed.
 If Upper Greenville were to become hot, it’d take an insane transformation — one that, if we had to guess, the moneybags behind SMU and the nearby Park Cities won’t take too kindly to.
-People into the idea of legacy — and shitty legacy at that — tend not to be too keen on change. — HDB
+People into the idea of legacy — and a shitty legacy at that — tend not to be too keen on change. — HDB